10 Best NFT Marketplaces - 2023

 Let’s explore the best NFT marketplaces.

-What’s an NFT Marketplace?
+What’s An NFT Marketplace?

 An NFT marketplace is an app or website where you can buy or sell non-fungible tokens (NFTs).
 OpenSea is likely the best-known example, but there are several direct competitors and a growing number of specialized NFT websites, like NBA Top Shot, the go-to source for NBA clips immortalized in NFT form.